Gacha game: Parasocial Appeal

-Criticisms
+Criticism and regulation

 Gacha games have faced significant criticism for their resemblance to gambling, largely due to their reliance on chance-based mechanics to acquire desirable in-game items.
 Studies in Europe and the United States indicate that a substantial portion of young players who engage in gacha games develop gambling-like behaviors.
 For instance, research has shown that over 50% of juveniles who participate in gacha games exhibit some gambling tendencies, with around 5% developing problematic habits and 10% showing early signs of gambling addiction.

-The gacha industry has been accused of exploiting addictive behaviors, with a notable percentage of players being students who spend considerable amounts of money on these games despite lacking a steady income.
+Some researchers and policymakers argue that gacha monetization systems may take advantage of players who are susceptible to addictive behaviors.
 The European Union Parliament has taken steps to regulate gacha mechanics to protect consumers, citing the exploitative nature of these games.
 Some countries like China require companies to disclose the probabilities of obtaining specific items.

-Players with existing gambling problems are particularly vulnerable to spending excessive amounts of money on gacha games.
-This is exacerbated by the absence of spending limits, which can lead to significant financial losses.
-Reports indicate that around 30% of revenue from gacha and loot box mechanics comes from players at moderate to high risk for gambling addiction.
+Studies suggest that players with existing gambling problems are more likely to spend large amounts of money on gacha systems.
+Researchers have also noted that the absence of spending limits in many gacha systems may contribute to higher spending among at-risk players.
+Some studies estimate that a significant share of revenue from gacha and loot box systems comes from players categorized as being at moderate to high risk for gambling-related harm.

-Despite the controversy, gacha games are not universally considered gambling.
+Legal classification varies by jurisdiction.
+Some regulators do not consider gacha mechanics to be gambling.
 For example, the UK's legal framework does not classify gacha as gambling since the virtual items obtained do not have real-world monetary value.
 However, the Netherlands Gambling Authority and the Belgium Gaming Commission view gacha as gambling due to its reliance on chance and the potential for items to be traded for real money on third-party sites.